Lan071004/GithubTesting/README.md

 # GithubTesting
-This repo was created to learn about Github.
+This repo was created just to test and learn about Git